 In presentations Pippa offers a global overview.
 Against prevailing opinion, she believes the BRIC economies are less interesting than the commodity-producing BRACSS: Brazil, Russia, Australia, Canada, South Africa and Saudi Arabia.
 She shows how commodity price rises spell inflation in emerging markets almost immediately, because half their income is spent on food and energy.
 (China is experiencing demands for 50% pay increases from unskilled workers.)

 Pippa sees civil unrest generating further uncertainty, which in turn causes market volatility.
 On the other hand, she explains why ‘soft’ defaults within the Eurozone can pass with little turmoil.
 Meanwhile she shows how new gas finds in the States could have the capacity to create another ‘Silicon Valley’ type boom.

-Pippa Malmgren has been hailed as a ‘Global Leader for Tomorrow’ by the World Economic Forum.
+The author of Signals: How Everyday Signs Can Help Us Navigate the World's Turbulent Economy in which she looks at the commonplace signs of economic trends, Pippa has been hailed as a ‘Global Leader for Tomorrow’ by the World Economic Forum.
 She’s a frequent guest on the Today programme and Newsnight, and regularly presents CNBC’s Squawk Box.
 She also has a column in Investment Week and has written for both International Fund Investment and Institutional Investor magazines.

 In uncertain times Pippa provides real nuggets of wisdom about the global economy.
 It's fascinating to listen to someone who talks with such fluency about the factors that are having an impact on just about everything we buy and sell.
 You walk away feeling much better informed and a little bit smug about the inside knowledge you've gleaned.
 JLA Agent Jeremy Lee